ohirose/spf/README.md

 # SPF-CellTracker

-This is a software suite for tracking more than a hundred of cells from 4D live cell imaging data with following characteristics:
+This is a software suite for tracking more than several hundreds of cells from 4D live cell imaging data with following characteristics:

 1. gray scale image,